Since 2001

 How does a 5-bedroom STR perform during off-peak Disney season?

-Off-peak (September, January-February) occupancy for Central Florida 5-bedrooms typically drops to 35–50% from peak 75–90%.
-Furnishing quality matters more in off-peak because price-sensitive guests are comparing more carefully — the listing with the better photos and stronger amenity stack consistently captures the limited demand.
-Properties that “cheap out” on furnishing typically lose more nights in off-peak than they save in capital.
+Off-peak Central Florida demand (September, January–February) is meaningfully lower than peak.
+Furnishing quality matters more in off-peak because price-sensitive guests are comparing more carefully — the listing with the better photos and stronger amenity stack tends to capture more of the limited demand.
+Properties that “cheap out” on furnishing usually trade short-term capital for medium-term lost nights.

 How long does a 5-bedroom Central Florida furnishing project take?